 Knee pain and problems can have many causes, and can greatly impact daily life.

-Look to UC San Diego Health orthopedists to find the source of you knee problem and to personalize your treatment plan to your knee condition and lifestyle preferences.
-We are repeatedly ranked among the nation's best in orthopedic care by U.S. News & World Report.
+Look to UC San Diego Health orthopedists to find the source of your knee problem and to personalize your treatment plan to your lifestyle.

 When to See a Doctor